No.124496

 Also, I don't think you are paranoid, but

-made me pause and ponder whether to continue reading or dismiss your post as paranoid nonsense.
+>when I read about how fluoride used to be considered toxic waste which required paying big money to dump I understood what happened.made me pause and ponder whether to continue reading or dismiss your post as paranoid nonsense.
 I agree with the other guy on this: This sentence sounds paranoid.

 No.124861

-it sounds paranoid because you treat fluoride like a wholly negative thing, a poison that was put there for nefarious purposes rather than the more complex process of some scientists using the evidence they had to fight a health crisis, which they rushed out while overstating its positive effects
+>>124851it sounds paranoid because you treat fluoride like a wholly negative thing, a poison that was put there for nefarious purposes rather than the more complex process of some scientists using the evidence they had to fight a health crisis, which they rushed out while overstating its positive effects

 you don't distinguish it from any sort of toxic waste and talk about it in the same context as mutant fish, that's a problem too